top of page

 • You will be asked to sign a statement saying you are the “registered responsible adult” for each extra child/teen.

-• You must be at least 25 years old.
-If you sign this statement, you are agreeing that any child or teen who is with you is entirely your responsibility.
-You should know the extra children/teens and their parents well.
+• If you sign this statement, you are agreeing that any child or teen who is with you is entirely your responsibility.

-• We do NOT allow children or teens at events unless they are being supervised and cared for by a registered parent (at least 25 years old) who has invited them to stay with them and will take full responsibility for that child or teen’s safety, welfare, and behavior.
+• We do NOT allow children or teens at events unless they are being supervised and cared for by a registered adult (at least 25 years old) who has invited them to stay with them and will take full responsibility for that child or teen’s safety, welfare, and behavior.

 Extra Kid Policy